Screening for Birth Defects in Early Pregnancy (Combined Test, Integrated Test, and Quadruple Test)

 What is the test?

-Blood tests and fetal ultrasound tests for pregnant women check the levels of protein and hormones being produced by the fetus and examine how the fetus is forming.
-The levels of four different substances as well as early findings on ultrasound can enable doctors to identify pregnancies that are at a higher risk for birth defects such as Down syndrome or neural tube defects (brain and spinal cord problems).
+A combination of blood test results and the findings seen on a fetal ultrasound can enable doctors to identify pregnancies that are at a higher risk for birth defects.
+Examples of birth defects that screening can identify are Down syndrome and neural tube defects (brain and spinal cord problems).
 If the screening tests suggest problems, your doctor might recommend additional tests, such as amniocentesis or chorionic villus sampling, to confirm the findings.

 How do I prepare for the test?